 Progress on Establishing the Spatial Distribution of Material Responsible for

 the 1/4 keV Soft X-Ray Diffuse Background Local and Halo Components

 Software developed and maintained by Edward J. Sabol of the HEASARC.

-This software is based primarily on the research of Dr. Steve Snowden, who also assisted extensively with software testing and feature suggestions.
+This software is based primarily on the research of Dr. Steve Snowden, who also assisted extensively with the algorithms used, testing, and enhancement requests.